wadejensen/scala-js-cross-compile-example/README.md

 ```

-To run the compiled JS artifact from sbt use:
+To run the compiled JS artifact from sbt:
 ```
     sbt> fooJS/run
 ```